Omsco was formed in 1994 by a group of five like-minded dairy farmers with a shared belief that there is simply a better way to farm.

 Nearly 30 years on, the passion and belief of those original members has inspired others; Omsco has transformed its member base, market reach and international alliances.

-Omsco has over 160 farmer members across England, Scotland and Wales.
-Each farm has a unique story to tell.
+Omsco has farmer members nationwide where each farm has a unique story to tell.

 The Tweddle family have been farming in Archdeacon Newton, County Durham since 1928, with Graham Tweddle now the fourth generation.
 There have always been cows in the village but it is only since 2000 the herd has been organic.
 Conversion to organic status lead to the family moving into processing and retailing their own milk under the Acorn Dairy brand across the north of England.